bpineau2/bpineau2.github.io/README.md

 	<body>
 		<h1>Ben Pineau</h1>
 <br /><br />
 I am currently a Simons Junior Fellow in <a href="https://www.simonsfoundation.org/simons-society-of-fellows/">the Simons Society of Fellows</a> and am hosted by the <a href="https://cims.nyu.edu/dynamic/">Courant Institute of Mathematical Sciences</a> in New York City.
-My mentor is Vlad Vicol.
+My mentor is <a href="https://cims.nyu.edu/~vicol/">Vlad Vicol</a>.
 Here is my <a href="Pineau_CV (8).pdf
 ">CV.</a>
 <br /><br />
 My email is brp305@nyu.edu